 • Yes, it is feasible to build colonies outside the Earth for human habitation, with current knowledge of physics and reasonable assumptions about technology – so no warp drives, and utilising the nearby solar system, no further than Mars.

 • The biggest single barrier is the huge cost of getting stuff (people and goods) free of the Earth’s gravity.
-Some cost reductions are possible by recovering rocket stages for reuse (as Space X have done with first stages) and in the longer term by imparting energy from a fixed point on Earth or in space (skyhook, launch loop, or space elevator).
-But if space is to be colonised, the large amount of resources needed will need to be sourced from places with lower gravity.
+Some cost reductions are possible by recovering rocket stages for reuse (as Space X have done with first stages), but for the really low launch costs are from from a fixed point on Earth or in space.
+It is worth investing in a system like Startram.
+But if space is to be colonised, the large amount of resources needed will need to be sourced from places with lower gravity or none.
 Moving around in space takes much less energy.

 • Such resources are plentiful.
-Major metals (notably iron, and aluminium ores) are available on the Moon, water from Mars or Ceres, and the lunar dust (regolith) provides soil for crops and building materials.
+They exist on the Moon and Mars, but even with lower gravity than Earth, the cost of transporting mass materials from them is too expensive.
+Much lower potential costs are from near Earth asteroids, which contain billions of tons of resources.
 The dense carbon dioxide-rich atmosphere of Venus could provide oxygen, carbon and nitrogen and propellant for space ships (collector ships could skim through the atmosphere, without incurring a major gravitational penalty).

 • However the Moon and planets are not suitable for settlement.
 Venus and Mercury are too hot.
 The Moon and Mars are rather small, mountainous, and virtually or actually airless.
 The main problem with them is the low gravity (20-40% of Earth).
 Living for any extended period in low gravity has substantial health issues.